lamhaouas/secureAPI/README.md

 ## Back-end

- The back-end is developed using node.js, express.js and mongo DB.
+ * The back-end is developed using node.js, express.js.
+ *  The database is hosted on Mondo DB Atlas.

 ## Security